 In addition to the form, customers may make their complaint in writing, by letter or email.
-Customers wishing to make a complaint via social media, e.g. Facebook, Twitter, Web Chat etc., will be signposted to the electronic complaint form, as most complaints received via social media are unstructured and contain too little detail to enable them to be processed fully.
+Customers wishing to make a complaint via social media, Web Chat etc., will be signposted to the electronic complaint form, as most complaints received via social media are unstructured and contain too little detail to enable them to be processed fully.